Tabs16/GLS/docs/Design/Classes/Class Declarations.md

 * Optionally, a parent class can be declared by typing "extends" followed by the parent class' descriptor.
 * Optionally, interfaces to implement can be declared by typing "implements" followed by the interface(s)' names.

-A class descriptor is a class name and, optionally, any number of names of generics.
+A class descriptor is a class name.

 ### `class end`